 If you’re shopping for women’s clothes, be prepared to see a “kawaii” or “cute” feature in almost every item!
 Bows, ribbons, frills, and cute characters are normal in Japanese fashion.
 If this is your style then it’s no problem, but bear this in mind if you go in Japanese stores.

 Despite being ultra-modern in many ways, Japan is still behind when it comes to some things.
 Many shops in Japan do not accept credit cards (though most larger stores do), so be sure to take your budget in cash when you go shopping for clothes and shoes.
 It would be awful to have a huge amount of clothes, accessories, and shoes ready to buy only to find they won’t accept your card.
+If you are worried about taking a large amount of cash there are various international ATMs that will let you withdraw cash for a low commission cost (Your best bet would be to check out the ATMs located inside any Seven Eleven).

 If you are in Japan as a tourist, you may qualify for tax-free shopping.
 Some stores offer this as an instant discount, and others require you to save your receipt and claim back the tax at the airport before you go home.
 To qualify for duty-free, carry your passport with you when you go shopping for an 8% discount!

-You might have noticed that most Japanese clothing highlight different parts of the body than those in the West.
+You might have noticed that most Japanese clothing highlights different parts of the body than those in the West.
 In Europe and America, for example, many dresses emphasize women’s curves or cleavage.
 Japanese clothing is more modest, rarely having low-cut necklines or waist-hugging styles.

 Shopping in Japan, especially the larger cities, is a fun experience and you can end up with some really cool and adorable items.
 With these tips and things to keep in mind, your experience can be a lot easier.
 Have fun!